flaneur2020/flaneur2020.github.io/exercises/gemm-tiled/README.md

 The generated chart uses:

 - `MNK` on the X-axis
-- `MFLOPs` on the Y-axis, computed from unified wall time
+- `MFLOPs` on the Y-axis, computed from steady-state wall time
 - By default, one line each for `vecLib`, `MPSMatrixMultiplication`, and `metal-best`
 - Override `IMPLEMENTATIONS=all` to plot the full kernel sweep

+## Timing scope

+- `vecLib cblas_sgemm` wall time measures the `cblas_sgemm` call itself.
+- `MPSMatrixMultiplication` and the custom Metal kernels use the same steady-state GPU wall-time scope: buffers are prepared once per problem, each measured iteration times dispatch/commit/wait, and one-time upload/readback stays outside the measured loop.
+- `device_*` CSV columns remain secondary data from Metal GPU timestamps when the driver reports them.

 ## CSV columns